 Because advertising is allowed, the 506(c) structure is typically the preferred offering for most private equity firms.
 However, this type limits the transaction to accredited investors only.

 Risks and Benefits of Being an Accredited or Sophisticated Investor

 Becoming an accredited investor opens up a new world of possibilities for investment that goes beyond the traditional public markets.
 This includes opportunities to invest in the securities offerings of private funds, hedge funds, venture capital deals, crowdfunding deals, private placements, family offices, or in individual deals with private equity real estate firms (like ours) and other alternative investment categories that have an established history of outperforming public markets.

 However, those same investments also move up the risk/return spectrum and often involve lengthy holding periods, increased fees, illiquidity, and significant due diligence requirements before investing.

 Interested In Learning More?

 First National Realty Partners is one of the country’s leading private equity commercial real estate investment firms.
-We leverage our decades of expertise and our available liquidity to find world-class, multi-tenanted assets below intrinsic value.
-In doing so, we seek to create superior long-term, risk-adjusted returns for our investors while creating strong economic assets for the communities we invest in.
+With an intentional focus on finding world-class, multi-tenanted assets – including middle-market service-oriented retail shopping centers – well below intrinsic value, we seek to create superior long-term, risk-adjusted returns for our investors while creating strong economic assets for the communities we invest in.

-If you are an Accredited Investor and would like to learn more about our investment opportunities, contact us at (800) 605-4966 or firstname.lastname@example.org for more information.
+To learn more about our investment opportunities, contact us at (800) 605-4966 or firstname.lastname@example.org for more information.